 The southern approaches to Chatham and its dockyard were protected by five forts built between 1860 and 1900 to strengthen the 18th century fortications around the perimenter of the dockyard.

-Forts Horsted, Luton and Borstal are still standing, Forts Bridgewood and Darland have been demolished.
-They were all built to a similar five sided, low level design and surrounded by a deep dry ditch but differed in size with Fort Horsted the largest.
+Forts Horsted, Luton and Borstal are still standing, Grange and Woodlands Redoubts are in very poor condition and Forts Bridgewoods and Darland have been demolished.
+The forts were all built to a similar five sided, low level design and surrounded by a deep dry ditch but differed in size with Fort Horsted and Fort Luton the smallestthe largest.
 Access into the forts was through a single, well protected, gateway.

 Overlooking the Luton Valley, it was built in 1876 - 1892 and was in use by the army until 1961.
-It was a land fort, protected by a rolling bridge that could be withdrawn back into the fort and it was never armed although it was an anti-aircraft Command Post in World War 2.
+It was a land fort, protected by a rolling bridge that could be withdrawn back into the fort.
+It never had any fixed armament although it was an anti-aircraft Command Post in World War 2.
 Fort Luton has been under new ownership since 2012 and it has now become a Community Interest Company to allow the public to access and enjoy the Fort.
 A small group of volunteers have helped to restore parts of the Fort to give it a new lease of life.
 An underground museum is also under development.
 See Fort Luton website for details.

-Built between 1875 - 1885 on high ground overlooking the western approach to Chatham.
-Derelict and in poor condition from the outside.
-On the west side of Borstal, next to the prison, overlooking the M2.
+Built between 1875 - 1883 on high ground overlooking the western approach to Chatham, it is surrounded by a dry ditch.
+The fort served as barrack accommodation during WW1 and had a 4.5-inch anti-aircraft battery on its rampart during World War 2.
+It is now derelict and in poor condition.
+It is sited on the west side of Borstal, next to the prison, overlooking the M2.
 Private.

 |Off M2, J3, at Gillingham|

 Fort Luton - Magpie Hall Road, Chatham, Kent ME4 5XJ|